Alan Vest

-Alan Vest (born 5 September 1939) is an English-born New Zealand former football player and manager from Barnsley, England.
-He currently resides in Perth, Australia.
+Alan Vest (5 September 1939 – 30 October 2025) was a professional football player and manager.
+Born in England, he made 17 appearances for the New Zealand national team, scoring six goals.

-Biography
+Career

-Vest had a notable playing career, scoring on his full international debut for the All Whites in a 4–1 win over New Caledonia on 17 September 1972 and ended his international playing career with 17 A-international caps and 6 goals to his credit, his final cap being in a 0–0 draw with Iran on 12 August 1973.
+Vest scored on his full international debut for the New Zealand national team in a 4–1 win over New Caledonia on 17 September 1972 and ended his international playing career with 17 A-international caps and 6 goals to his credit, his final cap for the All Whites being in a 0–0 draw with Iran on 12 August 1973.